unlcms/UNL-CMS-2/README.md

   ```
   The reason we create an admin user first, then create a second account is that the first user in a Drupal installation has special permisisons.
 We want to operate without that complexity.
 See https://www.drupal.org/node/540008

+10. Enter the domain of your dev machine at admin/config/system/group_subdomain

-10. That's it for installation.
+11. That's it for installation.
 Instructions below are for additional site maintenance and updating tasks.

 # Update core